takitano/third-party-optimization/README.md

   You should improve statistic on almost online tools (web.dev, bing tools, search console ... ), and then your business could growth by 20 percents.

-  In conclusion, it is a real usefull took if you have many external services for monitoring.
+  In conclusion, it is a real usefull took if you have many external services like monitoring, chatbot ...

   Have a Fun,

   Takeshi !

   ### Without